-3.2 Give the Apache User Account an Invalid Shell (Scored)
+3.2 Ensure the Apache User Account Has an Invalid Shell (Scored)

-The apache account must not be used as a regular login account, and should be assigned an invalid or nologin shell to ensure that the account cannot be used to login.
+The apache account must not be used as a regular login account, so it should be assigned an invalid or nologin shell to ensure it cannot be used to log in.

-Service accounts such as the apache account represent a risk if they can be used to get a login shell to the system.
+Service accounts such as the apache account are a risk if they can be used to get a login shell to the system.